DIY Sharpening System For Knives

 Learn how to build a DIY Sharpening System for Knives with a step-by-step tutorial, measurements, and video.
 A perfect project for woodworking beginners.

-Have you ever thought of sharpening your knives, scissors, chisels, or woodworking planes at home?
-Well, I have… I must say, I am no sharpening master but having a sharpening jig at home is definitely handy.
-So I decided to build a simple DIY sharpening system for knives.
+Ever considered sharpening your own knives, scissors, chisels, or woodworking planes right at home?
+I sure have.
+Now, I wouldn’t call myself a sharpening expert, but I’ve found having a sharpening jig at home to be incredibly useful.
+That’s why I decided to put together a simple DIY knife sharpening system.

 Making the wooden slats table that serves as a knife sharpening table

-The sharpening station is portable and you can easily use it on a benchtop.
-The station contains a sharpening table and another smaller box for water and whetstones.
-Also, the sharpening table is removable from the box and can be used separately.
+The sharpening station is designed to be portable, so you can effortlessly use it on any benchtop.
+It features a sharpening table and an additional smaller box meant for water and whetstones.
+Plus, the sharpening table can be detached from the box and used on its own.

-If not used you can slide the whetstones under the sharpening table (or in the smaller box) and close the station with a lid.
-The station is equipped with an adjustable slider that will let you fix whetstones of different sizes up to 20 cm in length.
+When not in use, you can store the whetstones either under the sharpening table or inside the smaller box, and then secure everything with a lid.
+The station also comes with an adjustable slider, making it possible to accommodate whetstones of various sizes, up to 20 cm in length.

 This is a beginner-friendly project requiring very basic tools.
-Check out the jigs I used to build it (see the end of this post).
+Check out the jigs I used to build it (at the end of this post).

 With the instructions in this blog post, you will learn step-by-step how to make a DIY knife-sharpening jig.
 I hope you enjoy it!